AtlasSkyholder/Vertical-Shooter/README.md

 newMovement.js - simple exercise to try to understand and learn requestAnimationFrame method.

 altMovement.js - trying to merge my previous work for vertical shooter with requestAnimationFrame and a solution I came accross at StackOverFlow https://stackoverflow.com/questions/61455932/javascript-eventlistener-multiple-keydown-stops-after-one-key-triggers-keyup

+  -- It works and the cube moves around flawlessly without interruption, the only problem being that too many bullets are fired when keydown for spacebar, bullet firing is tied to the animation.
+Might have to move it out and tie it to a setInterval to reduce the number of bullets fired.